R0GGER/favicon-api/README.md

 - **Browser search** - add `/search?q=%s` as a custom search engine (Chrome, Edge, Firefox)
 - **Custom URL** - Build a shareable URL with your own preferred provider, fallbacks and minimum icon size.
 - **Bookmarklet** - drag **FaviconAPI Copy** to your bookmarks bar to copy a site's favicon URL
+- **Offline search page** - download a self-contained HTML file to look up favicons from your own computer

 ---